sileshn/EndeavourOSWSL2/README.md

   ```dos
   wsl --set-default-version 2
   ```
-* Run Arch.exe to extract rootfs and register to WSL
+* Run EndeavourOS.exe to extract rootfs and register to WSL

 **Note:**
 Exe filename is using the instance name to register.
 If you rename it you can register with a diffrent name and have multiple installs.